AmpersandTarski/documentation/prototypes/extensions/excelimporter.md

 # The Excel Importer
 The Excel Importer allows you to import data from an Excel file, effectively adding it to the population of a running prototype.
+This chapter is meant for the Ampersand user who has more population than can be dealt with by `POPULATION` statements.
+It is also useful if you have existing spreadsheets filled with tables, which you want to use as population in your Ampersand-script.
+Please note that some editing of your Excel-file may be required, to make Ampersand understand how columns match Ampersand-relations.

 ## Installation
 Nothing special is required for installation; this extension is enabled by default